Sitback/drupal-project/README.md

 When installing the given `composer.json` some tasks are taken care of:

-* Drupal will be installed in the `web`-directory.
+* Drupal is installed in the `web`-directory.
-* Autoloader is implemented to use the generated composer autoloader in `vendor/autoload.php`, instead of the one provided by Drupal (`web/vendor/autoload.php`).
+* The generated composer autoloader in `vendor/autoload.php` is used instead of the one provided by Drupal (`web/vendor/autoload.php`).
 * Modules (packages of type `drupal-module`) will be placed in `web/modules/contrib/`
-* Theme (packages of type `drupal-theme`) will be placed in `web/themes/contrib/`
+* Themes (packages of type `drupal-theme`) will be placed in `web/themes/contrib/`
 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
+* `npm` and `bower` assets installed via Composer will be placed in `web/libraries/`
+  - See [Asset Packagist](https://asset-packagist.org/) for a pacakge listing
-* The Presto profile is installed into the profiles directory
+* The Presto! profile is installed into the `web/profiles/contrib/` directory and set as the default distribution
-* Creates default writable versions of `settings.php` and `services.yml`.
+* Default writable versions of `settings.php` and `services.yml` are created.
-* Creates `web/sites/default/files`-directory.
+* A `web/sites/default/files` directory is created and made writable
-* Latest version of drush is installed locally for use at `vendor/bin/drush`.
+* The latest version of drush is installed locally for use at `vendor/bin/drush`.
-* Latest version of DrupalConsole is installed locally for use at `vendor/bin/drupal`.
+* The latest version of the Drupal Console is installed locally for use at `vendor/bin/drupal`.

 ## Updating Drupal Core

-This project will attempt to keep all of your Drupal Core files up-to-date; the project [Sitback/presto-project](https://github.com/Sitback/presto-project) is used to ensure that your scaffold files are updated every time drupal/core is updated.
-If you customize any of the "scaffolding" files (commonly .htaccess), you may need to merge conflicts if any of your modified files are updated in a new release of Drupal core.
+This project will attempt to keep all of your Drupal Core files up-to-date.
+The project [Sitback/presto-project](https://github.com/Sitback/presto-project) is used to ensure that your scaffold files are updated every time drupal/core is updated.

+If you customize any of the "scaffolding" files (commonly `.htaccess`), you may need to merge conflicts if any of your modified files are updated in a new release of Drupal core.